 Kimberly has been at the museum nearly as long as Joshua, filling the role of curator, archivist at the local historical society, and all around good egg.
 She is obsessed with Asian art (yes, we have some), Henry Baldwin’s study, and our late 19th century porcelain Staffordshire Dog collection (don’t ask…).
 She is also the one who makes sure Josh takes less than an hour to express a two minute thought.
 You can email her by clicking here.

-James has recently joined us at the museum as our weekend tour guide and Visitor Services Coordinator, although we like to refer to him as our Pokemon Go expert.
+James has joined the Baldwin-Reynolds House as our Tour Guide, Museum Coordinator, and all around good egg, although we like to refer to him as our Pokemon Go expert.
 James is our Civil War buff and the one who looks best in a bow tie.
 Be sure to say hello and battle him in the Pokemon Go Gym at the museum!

 The Baldwin-Reynolds House Museum has been owned and operated by the Crawford County Historical Society since 1963.
 Since that time, we’ve always been of the viewpoint that the grounds and gardens at the museum are to be a place for the community to congregate and enjoy.
 That said, it is private property and the museum is part of the Historical Society, a 501(c)3 non-profit organization with a mansion and garden to maintain.